WayfireWM/wayfire-wiki/Configuration.md

 Probably the easiest way to edit the configuration options is the WIP [Wayfire config manager (WCM)](https://github.com/WayfireWM/wcm).
 However, it is still missing many important options (like output configuration and the `command` plugin), so for the time being you most probably want to edit the config file directly.

 ## Config file structure
 The configuration file follows a simple `ini` file format.
-It is divided into sections, which consists of multiple options, for ex.
+It is divided into sections, which consist of multiple options, for ex.

 ```
 [example-section]